Prepping For Winter How to Get Cozy.

 - Add a schedule to the wall so everyone knows which kit they need for which day and can grab their belongings as they leave, you could even draw simple pictures for toddlers to follow.
 For more information on creating a morning routine chart read this post

 You will need to prepare your car for the icy winter weather.
-As the temperature drops the risk of accidents increases as does the chances of getting stuck in traffic.
-Draw up a list of the things you will need on your commute to work or to see relatives and make sure you have them covered
+As the temperature drops the risk of accidents increases as do the chances of getting stuck in traffic.
+Draw up a list of the things you will need on your commute to work or to see relatives and make sure you are on top of your winter preparedness.

 - Winter tyres for driving in freezing rain and snowy conditions